Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 &nbsp;&nbsp;&nbsp;&nbsp;The data engineer needs to attach their query to an existing all-purpose cluster.
 &nbsp;&nbsp;&nbsp;&nbsp;The data engineer needs to attach their query to a new pipeline.

-#### A lead data engineer needs to create a new workspace for their team.
-They only have workspace administrator privileges.(iaa-a)
+**A lead data engineer needs to create a new workspace for their team.
+They only have workspace administrator privileges.(iaa-aa)
-#### Which of the following tasks needs to be performed so that the data engineer is granted the necessary permissions to create the workspace?
-Select one response.
+Which of the following tasks needs to be performed so that the data engineer is granted the necessary permissions to create the workspace?
+Select one response.**